 Keywords: Open data; Reproducibility; Meta-science; Communication sciences and disorders

-Study Preregistration and Data Availability: The study preregistration (https://osf.io/vhgq2) and associated data and analysis scripts (https://osf.io/yhkqf/) are publicly available on the Open Science Framework.

 Abstract

 Purpose: Reproducibility is a core principle of science and access to a study’s data is essential to reproduce its findings.
 However, data sharing is uncommon in the field of Communication Sciences and Disorders (CSD), often due to concerns related to privacy and disclosure risks.
 Synthetic data offers a potential solution to this barrier by generating artificial datasets that do not represent real individuals yet retain statistical properties and relationships from the original data.
-This study evaluates the performance of synthetic data generation using open data from previously published studies across the American Speech-Language-Hearing Association (ASHA) ‘Big Nine’ domains.
+This study aimed to explore the feasibility and preliminary utility of synthetic data promote transparency and reproducibility in the field of CSD.

-Method: Open datasets were obtained from previously published research within the ASHA domains of articulation, cognition, communication, fluency, hearing, language, social communication, voice and resonance, and swallowing.
+Method: Ten open datasets were obtained from previously published research within the American Speech-Language-Hearing Association ‘Big Nine’ domains (articulation, cognition, communication, fluency, hearing, language, social communication, voice and resonance, and swallowing) across a range of study outcomes and designs.
 Synthetic datasets were generated with the synthpop R package.
-Inferential statistics (p-values) and effect sizes from synthetic datasets were compared to those from the original datasets.

-Results: Synthetic datasets maintained the direction of p-values in six out of the nine studies and effect size categorizations in five studies.
-In cases where synthetic datasets did not maintain 95% of the inferential or effect size results, the absolute mean difference between synthetic and original datasets was relatively low, suggesting that the distribution of results from synthetic datasets closely approximated the alpha or effect size categorization threshold.
+General utility was assessed visually and with the standardized ratio of the propensity mean squared error (S_pMSE).
+Specific utility assessed whether inferential relationships from the original data were preserved in the synthetic dataset by comparing model fit indices, coefficients, and p-values.

+Results: All synthetic datasets showed strong general utility, maintaining univariate and bivariate distributions.
+Six of nine synthetic datasets with inferential statistics showed strong specific utility, maintaining inferential relationships from the original analyses.
+Specific utility was low in three datasets with hierarchical structures.

-Conclusion: Findings suggest that synthetic data can effectively maintain statistical properties and relationships across a wide range of data commonly seen in the field of CSD.
-While some studies with fewer observations than recommended (i.e., n < 130) showed lower agreement and greater variability in p-values and effect size estimates, this was not consistently appreciated.
-Therefore, researchers who use synthetic data should assess its stability in preserving their results.
-This study concludes with a general framework on sharing open data to facilitate computational reproducibility and foster a cumulative science in the field of CSD.
+Conclusion: Findings suggest that synthetic data can effectively maintain statistical properties and relationships across a wide range of non-hierarchical data commonly seen in the field of CSD.
+Other approaches for hierarchical data need to be explored in future work.
+Researchers who use synthetic data should assess its utility in preserving their results for their own data and use-case.

 Introduction